How to Become a Web Developer: The Complete Guide

 - HTML5 ‒ a markup language for structuring web pages.
 It’s the latest HTML version, which offers a more straightforward web application building process, and better audio and video integration.

-- CSS ‒ a basic yet vital front-end development language often used with HTML.
+- CSS ‒ a basic yet vital front-end development language often used by linking with HTML.
 It’s responsible for formatting HTML web pages to enhance their readability and aesthetics.

 Similarly, here are the three most popular back-end development languages for 2021:

 - Golang ‒ a system-level language used for large scale programming projects, especially those done for network servers and distributed systems.

 - Node.js ‒ a runtime environment perfect for building scalable network applications.

 - Python ‒ a general-purpose programming language suitable not only for web development but also software development.

 How Much Do Web Developers Earn?

 As of 2021, the average salary for front-end web developers in the US is more than $76,000/year, while back-end web developers earn around $101,000/year.
 Meanwhile, full-stack developers make somewhere around $105,000/year on average.